kaievns/the-log/posts/lead/drafts/people-management-101.md

 like works like so:

 1. Define what the success looks like
-2. Give feedback, or follow up
+2. Give feedback and follow up

 It sounds simple, but it's not.
 You'd be surprised how many managers, including very senior level ones, never learn how to do this effectively.
 It takes